makis-san/makis-san/README.md

 My name is Santiago Souza, currently living in Brazil and working for Eduplaytion as Front-end Developer

-On my free time I produce some content for youtube about tech and coding stuff work.
+On my free time I produce some content for youtube about tech and coding stuff.

 * **Name**: Santiago Souza
 * **Age**: 18
 * **Living in**: Recife - PE, Brazil
-* **Stack**: Next/React, React Native, Typescript, Angular, SQL, MongoDB, Google Cloud, Express, NodeJs, Rust (and a strange passion with WebSocket)
+* **Stack**: Next/React, React Native, Typescript, Angular, SQL, MongoDB, Google Cloud, Express, NodeJs, Kotlin, Java, C#, Rust (and a strange passion with WebSocket)

 ## Useful Links 📍